 My Big Break

 I distinctly recall sitting in the midst of my fear and wondering how did I end up here?
 In the time leading up to my big break, the day when my body refused to cope with any more fear, I was completely oblivious to all the warning signs.
-For many, there might be a time when all of the layers of fear come together and you are no longer able to stand on your own.
+For many, there might be a time when all of the layers of fear come together, and you are no longer able to stand on your own.
 A time when your body might tell you it cannot do this anymore.
 We all deal with fear on a daily basis at so many different levels, so it is easy to see why we do not see this coming.

-I believe this looks somewhat different for each person, but I also believe there some common threads which we can learn from.
+I believe this looks somewhat different for each person, but I also believe there are some common threads which we can learn from.
 Here I will share my story to help others who might be going through something similar.

 What Got You Here?